acse-am9023/OxfordHack/README.md

 </p>

 ### Future Roadmap:
-- Expand asset categories and improve 3D modeling accuracy and speed
+- Improve 3D modeling accuracy and speed
-- oracles for further verification of metadata
+- Oracles for further verification of metadata
+- Chainlink CCIP to transfer modified ERC-721 tokens cross chain

 By focusing on these aspects, our solution addresses the critical challenges in asset tokenization, offering a novel, secure, and practical approach that adds significant value to the Etherlink ecosystem and beyond.

-Usecases:
+### Usecases:
 - Art and Collectibles: Artists and collectors can tokenize their artworks and collectibles, providing a new way to authenticate and trade these items.
 - Luxury Goods Authentication:Tokenize high-value items like luxury watches or jewelry to combat counterfeiting and prove authenticity.
 - Intellectual Property Rights: Creators can tokenize their intellectual property for easier licensing and enforcement.